-AETN and PBS KIDS GO! has kicked off the 2013 PBS KIDS GO!
-Writers Contest in an effort to continue to encourage young children in Grades K-3 across the country to illustrate and write their own stories.
+AETN and PBS KIDS GO! will kick off the 2014 PBS KIDS GO!
+Writers Contest this January in an effort to continue to encourage young children in Grades K-3 across the country to illustrate and write their own stories.
+All stories must be submitted to AETN by April 4.

 - First Place: "The Adventures of Joe" by Riley Sellers from Conway